MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart-non-windows.md

 ms.localizationpriority: medium
 ---

-# Quickstart for PlayFab Party on Android, iOS, Switch and PS4
+# Quickstart for PlayFab Party on Android, iOS and Switch

-This quickstart is intended to be a high-level overview of the facets of PlayFab Party on Platforms other than Windows and Xbox (iOS, Android, Nintendo Switch and PS4).
+This quickstart is intended to be a high-level overview of the facets of PlayFab Party on Platforms other than Windows and Xbox (iOS, Android, Nintendo Switch and Switch).
 PlayFab Party was designed to be cross-platform from the ground up.

 Similarly, we've structured these quickstarts in the same way, where most of the information applies to all platforms, and platform-specific prerequisites and steps are described in the linked documents.

 In this quickstart, critical pieces of functionality are highlighted via explanatory text and code snippets.
 However, please note that this is not a step-by-step walk-through.
 Please consult the linked reference and conceptual documentation, as well as refer to the source code of the demo sample for different platforms that comes with the Party libraries, for a deeper understanding.

-## Requirements for Nintendo Switch, PS4, iOS and Android
+## Requirements for Nintendo Switch, iOS and Android

 This document lists the basic prerequisites necessary to integrate PlayFab Party into your specific platform applications.